sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-`UserMax`: All the transactions containing an user with more then the specified number of interactions, will be discarded.
-Useful to analyze cold scenarios.
+`UserMax`: Removes all interactions involving users with more interactions than the specified `max_interactions` threshold.
+This strategy is useful for analyzing cold-start user scenarios.

 ```yaml
 filtering: